It is important to know where the tumor is located within the brain so you can understand what symptoms or changes may occur.

-Executive function including concentration, coordination of thought and activity, judgment, emotional expression, inhibition, coordination of muscle strength and movement, strength on opposite side of body, understanding scent
+Executive functions including concentration, coordination of thought and activity, judgment, emotional expression, inhibition, coordination of muscle strength and movement, strength on opposite side of body, and understanding scent.

-Pain, hunger, “fight or flight” response, short-term memory, emotion, understanding words and directions
+Functions including pain, hunger, “fight or flight” response, short-term memory, emotion, understanding words and directions.

 You Are Not Alone